selenium-compose/selenium-compose.io/content/scenario/overview.md

 ## Import

-To keep it easier and not messy you can split scenarios (aka test cases) into separated files and import them into the entry point to run.
+To keep it easier and isolated you can split scenarios (aka test cases) into separated files and import them into the entry point to run.

-Importee structure has to be the same as the importer structure, e.g. the imported file should contain `scenarios` key following with the scenario name and data
+Importee structure has to be the same as the importer, e.g. the imported file should contain `scenarios` key following with the scenario name and data

 `selenium.yml`